 - Encryption type AES256 CTS mode with HMAC SHA1-96 is not supported/enabled

-The solution is to install the Zulu Cryptography Extension Kit (Zulu CEK) into the JVM.
-Azul's JVMs Zing and Zulu ship with strong encryption, though limited to key lengths of up to 128 bit.
-That's the same as standard OpenJDK.
+For Zing ZVM 17.x.x.x and older, the solution is to install the Zulu Cryptography Extension Kit (Zulu CEK).
+Zing and Zulu ship with strong encryption, though limited to key lengths of up to 128 bit in earlier versions.
 The Zulu CEK provides an upgrade to 'unlimited' key sizes.
 After installing the Zulu CEK, you can use for example AES 256 bits for https, SSL/TLS, Kerberos or other applications of encryption.

 The Zulu CEK is compatible to Java SE 6, 7 and 8 on Zing and Zulu.